b1rdmania/vs-token-mvp/WHITEPAPER.md

 This model transforms static, vesting assets into a dynamic engine for ecosystem-wide liquidity and growth.

-## 6. Decentralized & Battle-Hardened Architecture
-The vS Vault is engineered for maximum uptime, security, and transparency, removing all centralized points of failure.

-- **Immutable by Design:** The core contracts are non-upgradeable.
-The code deployed is final, ensuring predictable behavior and removing administrative risk.
-- **Reliable Automation via Keepers:** The daily `auto-stream` function is not run from a private server.
-It is driven by a decentralized automation network (e.g., Chainlink Automation) that guarantees execution.
-- **Public Incentivization:** As a backstop, the `auto-stream` function includes a gas incentive, making it profitable for any public user or bot to trigger it.
-This ensures the protocol is self-healing and perpetually live.
 - **Transparent Data via Subgraph:** All data for the user interface is indexed from on-chain events via a public Subgraph.
 This guarantees that what you see is a direct and verifiable reflection of on-chain reality.

-## 7. Security & Audits
-- Built with [OpenZeppelin templates](https://github.com/b1rdmania/vs-token-mvp/tree/main/lib/openzeppelin-contracts/contracts), no owner functions, no upgradeability in V1
-- Audit booked with BlockSec, report live before airdrop launch (1 Jul 2025)
-- $25 k Immunefi bug bounty live from testnet day-one

 ## 8. Economic Impact for Sonic
 - Deep vS/S liquidity absorbs airdrop sell pressure